 G.G.
-Dear Professor v.
-Hirsch, the first question of our interview concerns the relationship between criminal law and philosophy, because you have been working for many decades on analytic ethics and its connections with criminal law.
+Dear Professor von Hirsch, the first question in our interview concerns the relationship between criminal law and philosophy, because you have been working for many decades with analytic ethics and its application to principles of criminal law.

-G.G.
-English analytical philosophy… so no continental philosophy… we might disappoint our friends here [in Germany]!
+G.G, English analytical philosophy... but less so, traditional continental philosophy... might we disappoint our friends here [in Germany]?

 G.G.
-Now we are experiencing a massive counterattack of preventive criminal law.
+Now, however, we are experiencing a massive counterattack of preventive criminal law.

 G.G.
-What defense can your approach provide against this massive counter attack of prevention? Ι have read a new article of yours, in which you are proposing some constitutional constraints in cases of gross disproportional punishment.
+What defense can your approach provide against this counter-attack of prevention? Ι have read a recent article of yours, in which you are proposing some constitutional constraints against grossly disproportionate punishments.

 G.G.
 That will be our next question.
-You are not very satisfied with the fact that Germans work a lot with the Verhältnismäßigkeitsprinzip (means-ends-proportionality-principle).
-Why are you not satisfied with this kind of solution?
+You are not satisfied with the Germans reliance on the Verhältnismäßigkeitsprinzip (means-ends-proportionality-principle).
+What do you think are the limitations of that kind of approach?

 G.G.
-All right, but in Germany, apart from the Verhältnismäßigkeitsprinzip (means-ends-proportionality- principle), we have the Schuldprinzip (principle of culpability).
-The Germans claim that the Schuldprinzip (principle of culpability) is, from a normative point of view, stronger than the Verhältnismäßigkeitsprinzip (means-ends-proportionality-principle), because the security measures are (only) limited by the Verhältnismäßigkeitsprinzip (means-ends-proportionality-principle), while the penalties are limited by this principle and further limited by the Schuldprinzip (principle of culpability).
+All right, but in Germany, apart from the Verhältnismäßigkeitsprinzip (means-ends-proportionality- principle), we also have the Schuldprinzip (principle of culpability).
+The Germans claim that the Schuldprinzip (principle of culpability) is, from a normative point of view, more important than the Verhältnismäßigkeitsprinzip (means-ends-proportionality-principle).
+Thus so that the penalties should be limited by this principle and further limited by the Schuldprinzip (principle of culpability).
 What is your opinion about the “Schuldprinzip” (principle of culpability)?

 A.v.H.
-The Schuldprinzip (principle of culpability) is the essential principle.
-All the theories that I use stem from the Schuldprinzip (principle of culpability).
-You should punish proportionally to the Schuld-degree (degree of culpability) of the person.
+The Schuldprinzip (principle of culpability) is most important.
+My theory of desert-based criminal sentencing stem from the Schuldprinzip (principle of culpability).
+Punishments should be proportionate to the Schuld (degree of seriousness) of the convicted person's criminal conduct

 G.G.
 Is the principle of proportionality (between crime and punishment) a kind of extension, a kind of implementation of the Schuldprinzip (principle of culpability)?